Keyboard & Screen Reader Navigation

 - When on your site, you should be able to move through all the interactive items (e.g. buttons, links, form inputs) with the Tab key

 - Non-Interactive items (e.g. paragraphs, images) should not receive focus when tabbing through the page

-- The focused element should be clearly highlighted as you tab through items
+- The focused element should be visibly highlighted as you tab through items

-Depending on your content, good keyboard navigation can be achieved in your app fairly easily without much additional effort.
+Depending on your content, good keyboard navigation can be achieved in your app without too much additional effort.
 Areas which will need your particular attention are likely to be:

 - The order in which you declare your components/HTML elements will dictate the order in which they appear when tabbing.
 Pay particular attention to elements that appear horizontally next to each other on your page - for example, if you have a side panel with ancillary links, declare it last, so it doesn’t interrupt the tabbing order of your more important elements.
 See our article on Accessible Page Layouts for more detail.

 - Don’t remove default focused states in your CSS without replacing them with another clear focus indicator.
 Often the ‘out of the box’ focus style won’t be right for your brand or needs, but make sure it’s replaced with another style that meets the needs of keyboard users

 - If you have created a custom Component which is interactive, make sure it receives focus when tabbing.
 If you have created your own component using HTML elements that are not normally in the tab order (e.g. a plain div element), you will need to insert it into the tab order by adding the attribute ’tabIndex=0’.
 This inserts it into the tab order according to where your component has been declared.

 If you’re not familiar with using the screen reader on your development machine, it is a great idea to get some practice.
 Understanding how the screen reader works and checking your code with it regularly will help ensure your visually impaired users are able to understand and read your content.